ldap identity provider to validate user names and passwords

 $ oc create secret generic ldap-secret --from-literal=bindPassword=<secret> -n openshift-config

-The secret key containing the bindPassword must be called
+The secret key containing the bindPassword for the

 Identity providers use OpenShift Container Platform ConfigMaps in the